veyon/docs/admin/cli.rst

 .. describe:: setaccessgroup <KEY> <ACCESS GROUP>

-    This command adjusts file access permissions to <KEY> such that only the user group <ACCESS GROUP> has read access to it.
+    This command adjusts file access permissions to <KEY> so that only the user group <ACCESS GROUP> has read access to it.

 .. _ConfigurationManagement: